PHI/CDC Global Health Fellowship Program

 The PHI/CDC Global Health Fellowship Program is a U.S. Centers for Disease Control and Prevention-funded program that offers recent global public health graduates from Council on Education in Public Health accredited schools the opportunity to participate in yearlong fellowships with guidance from leading global health experts from the CDC.

-The PHI/CDC Global Health Fellowship Program is currently in the fourth year of a five year cooperative agreement with the US Centers for Disease Control (CDC).
+The PHI/CDC Global Health Fellowship Program is currently in an extended sixth year of the five year cooperative agreement with the US Centers for Disease Control (CDC).
 Fellows are placed in Atlanta and in CDC offices abroad where they work on the front lines of global health while developing the technical and professional skills needed to make meaningful contributions to today’s global health challenges.

 Work With Us

 You change the world.
 We do the rest.
 Explore fiscal sponsorship at PHI.

 Together, we can accelerate our response to public health’s most critical issues.

 Begin your career at the Public Health Institute.